Loyola O'Driscoll

 Loyola O'Driscoll is a Canadian politician, who was elected to the Newfoundland and Labrador House of Assembly in the 2019 provincial election.
 He represents the electoral district of Ferryland as a member of the Newfoundland and Labrador Progressive Conservative Party.
 He was re-elected in the 2021 provincial election.
 O'Driscoll supported Tony Wakeham in the 2023 provincial PC party leadership race.

 Prior to politics, O'Driscoll worked for Hickman Motors.

 O'Driscoll was re-elected in the 2025 Newfoundland and Labrador general election.

 On October 29, 2025, O'Driscoll was appointed Minister of Fisheries and Aquaculture.

+On September 17, 2026, O'Driscoll voted to approve the Churchill Falls Definitive Cooperation and Implementation Agreement (DCIA) in the House of Assembly along with the PC caucus.